gohar94/Daakia/README.md

 ![ScreenShot](https://cloud.githubusercontent.com/assets/6470801/12240596/349969f0-b8b0-11e5-928f-7cffc2fc7b6e.png)

 ## Installation?
-LOL NO. Got Python 2 or above?
+Got Python 2 or above?
 You're good to go.

 ## Compatibility?
 I have tested it on Linux and OSX, works on both.
 Windows etc. still need testing; there **might** be a problem of directory structures/paths which needs fixing.